avept/OpenGlFractals/README.md

 # OpenGlFractals

-There are several fractals written on C++ based on OpenGl to illustrate how it is beautiful..
+There are several fractals were written on C++ based on OpenGl to illustrate how it is beautiful..

 The Mandelbrot\`s fractal was written using naive Mandelbrot\`s algorithm.